 • Features physically describe what your product or service entails.
-It might mean a watertight seal, 24-hour service, or 512 MB of memory.
+It might mean a watertight seal, 24-hour service, or 8 GB of RAM.
 Whatever the case may be, features are the things that make your product or service unique.

 • Benefits, on the other hand, explain how the feature is useful or beneficial to the customer.
-Benefits should help your customers answer questions like “why do I need 512 MB of memory?” or “how will your 24-hour service help my business?”
+Your copy about benefits should help potential customers answer questions like “why do I need 8 GB of RAM?” or “how will your 24-hour service help my business?”

 So, when you’re writing, which do you want to put more emphasis on?
 The answer is that both features and benefits are very important, but you need to spend more time explaining your benefits.

 By explaining benefits – and how each benefit affects your customers – you are essentially educating and persuading your customer at the same time.
 Basically, a feature without a benefit is nothing.
-When explaining the benefit of your feature, your copy needs to be targeted to your specific audience, have some major insight into the product, clear, and concise.
+When explaining the benefit of your feature, your copy needs to be targeted to your specific audience, to clearly and concisely give readers major insights into the product.

 Another way to help separate features and benefits is to use a chart.
 You can do this as a preliminary brainstorming exercise to organize your thoughts before you write, or just paste it up on your website as a great visual aid: